 The TCI topography is pretty prosaic.
-The islands are low lying, with sandy soil and a low scrub cover, but each one has its own unique look and feel.
+Most islands are low lying, with sandy soil and a low scrub cover, but each has its own unique look and feel.
 North Caicos, the so-called garden island, is a sprawling rural landscape rimmed by blue-green seas.
 Middle Caicos has soft emerald cliffs overlooking rocky coves, beaches fringed by casuarina trees, and the occasional cotton or sisal plant left over from plantation days.
 Grand Turk, Salt Cay, and South Caicos are low-key charmers that hold quaint architectural remnants of the islands' colonial past, while much in Provo (Providenciales) is as bright and shiny as a new penny.
 All have stupendous soft-sand beaches lapped by tranquil azure seas.

 In an interesting twist, the boom that hit Provo has drawn people to tourist-industry jobs away from their homes -- and traditional livelihoods -- on the other islands.
 In Middle Caicos in particular, you'll see homes abandoned to the underbrush, and once-thriving communities reduced nearly to ghost towns.
 To ensure that the traditional cultures and way of life on the islands aren't lost forever, the Turks & Caicos National Trust has made it its mission to "safeguard the natural, historical and cultural heritage of the Turks and Caicos Islands."
 To find out more about the National Trust's latest projects, go to the website www.nationaltrust.tc.